Bourbon Street: Legal issues

 Historically, noise violations were the responsibility of the individual making the noise.
 This changed in 1996 with Yokum v.
 615 Bourbon Street, which ruled that the property owner, not the noise-maker, is responsible for noise violations.
 A 2010 city ordinance states that no music may be played in the French Quarter between 8 pm and 9 am.
 Enforcement has been inconsistent, and critics claim its goals are vague.
 Some even say that the local law is unconstitutional.
 Besides being difficult to enforce, music enthusiasts claim that noise ordinances threaten the city's notable music culture.
 Local jazz bands who play in the streets, such as the To Be Continued Brass Band, would be prohibited from doing so under such ordinances.

 "Aggressive solicitation" bans are a more recent issue on Bourbon Street.
 In 2011, an ordinance was passed which prohibited individuals and groups from "disseminating any social, political or religious message" at night.
 The ordinance did not explain the justification for the rule.
 On September 21, 2012, the ACLU of Louisiana won a temporary restraining order against the ban, on behalf of Kelsey McCauley (Bohn), a woman who converted to Christianity through a religious group's activities on Bourbon Street.
 The group had several of its members arrested, some of whom were cited on September 14, 2012, for violating the anti-solicitation ordinance.
 A hearing was set for October 1, 2012.

 On July 25, 2013, the New Orleans City Council voted 6-0 to amend the law and exempt Bourbon Street from the ban, with legal language found acceptable by the participating attorneys.

+Architectural Case Studies

+John Lafitte had owned a business called the Lafitte's Blacksmith shop and bar.
+It is located on the corner of Bourbon Street and St. Phillip it is also considered one of the oldest and still operating buildings in New Orleans and one of the oldest operating bars in the United States.
+It is said that it was also the base for Lafitte's smuggling business.

+French Opera House

+In 1919 the French Opera House was at the corner of Bourbon and Toulouse Streets.
+It was considered that the destruction of this building was the end of the high society of the French Creole culture, as the quarter began its transformation into an "entreatment and vice" district.